lorisleiva/laravel-deployer/docs/first-deploy.md

 ## 2️⃣ Point root path to current directory
 Make sure your server's root path points to the `current` symlink.
 For example if your `deploy_path` is `var/www/domain.com`, your server configurations should point to `var/www/domain.com/current`.

+Because the `current` directory is a symlink, you need to allow symlinks on nginx by adding `disable_symlinks off;` to your server block.

+Are you using Laravel Forge?
+[You can do this directly from the web interface](how-to-forge.md#update-web-directory).

 ## 3️⃣ Cleanup old code.
 Now that your application is pointing to the `current` symlink, you do not need any of the files and folders at the root of your deployment path that aren't part of the Deployer folders, i.e. `.dep`, `current`, `releases`, `shared`.